antsankov/s15_tsankov_data_lecture_notes/README.md

 ## CAP Strategies:
 1. Consistency and Avaliblity: Relational DB only chooses Consistenct and availability.
 Low partitioon toleance.
-* Avaliablilty and Partition Tolearnce: Provides the ability to scale horizontally and always be available for requests but can only guarantee eventual consitency.
+2. Avaliablilty and Partition Tolearnce: Provides the ability to scale horizontally and always be available for requests but can only guarantee eventual consitency.
 CouchDB does this.
+NoSQL optimizes for this.
-* Consistency and Partition Tolearnce: Able to provide consistency at the price of not being available for reqeuests.
+3. Consistency and Partition Tolearnce: Able to provide consistency at the price of not being available for reqeuests.

+## CouchDB
+* Uses B-tree that is map reduced.
+* Validaiton is done in JS.
+* Merge conflicts can occur, if it can't, it defers to the script.